mtoensing/simpletoc/readme.txt

 This plugin is forked from https://github.com/pdewouters/gutentoc by pdewouters and uses code from https://github.com/shazahm1/Easy-Table-of-Contents by shazahm1

 == Changelog ==

+= 3.2 =
+* Fixed missing custom class on headings.
+Thank you again Douglas Ferraz @douglasferraz89.
+I am looking forward to the next bug.

 = 3.1 =
 * Fixed classNameAttribute warning in line 89